exograph/exograph/README.md

 cargo build --release
 ```

-By default, cargo will build the `exo-server` binary with statically linked in Postgres and Deno plugins.
+By default, cargo will build the `exo-server` binary with statically linked plugins.
 If you want to build a binary that dynamically links these plugins, you can use the `--no-default-features` flag:

 ```
 cargo build --no-default-features